Éditions Larousse: The turning point of the 1970s

 One of the editions in foreign languages of the great encyclopedic dictionaries of Larousse: the Grote nederlandse Larousse encyclopedie, in Dutch.

-Since the creation of the house, the Larousse encyclopedic dictionaries largely dominated the French market.
+Since the creation of the house, the Larousse encyclopedic dictionaries have largely dominated the French market.
 However, towards the end of the 1960s, competition struck on two fronts.
 On the one hand, supremacy in dictionary matters ended with the publication in 1967 of the Petit Robert.
 On the other hand, on the encyclopedia side, the threat came from the publication starting in 1968 of the Encyclopædia Universalis.

-The response from the Larousse house took the form of a Grande Encyclopédie Larousse in 22 volumes (twenty encyclopedic volumes, one index and one atlas) published from 1971 to 1978.
+The response from the Larousse house took the form of a Grande Encyclopédie Larousse in 22 volumes (twenty encyclopedic volumes, one index, and one atlas) published from 1971 to 1978.
 It is completed by two supplements (1981 and 1985).
 Appeared in the same period (1971 to 1979) the Grand Larousse de la langue française in seven volumes, but this was a commercial failure; a last edition appearing around 1989 (competition from the SNL publishing house - Dictionnaires Le Robert) while the general encyclopedia in three volumes published in 1968 proved to be a high-quality support, open and accessible to the greatest number.
 At the same time, the publisher launched a series of encyclopedic and educational fascicles sold in newsstands.

 The Grand Larousse encyclopédique was entirely reworked at the end of the 1970s.
-Completed, updated and brought up to date, the new encyclopedic dictionary appeared under the name Grand Dictionnaire encyclopédique Larousse (GDEL) in 10 and 15 volumes in 1982.
+Completed, updated, and brought up to date, the new encyclopedic dictionary appeared under the name Grand Dictionnaire encyclopédique Larousse (GDEL) in 10 and 15 volumes in 1982.
 The revised and corrected edition in 1986 and published in January 1987, was renamed Grand Larousse universel (GLU).
 It is divided into 15 volumes (main base of the work still with the same number of pages), to which is added a Supplément published in 1992.
-The following reprints until 1997 of the GLU contain a "Actualia" part (update of new words, etc.) directly at the end of each volume.
+The following reprints, until 1997, of the GLU contain an "Actualia" part (update of new words, etc.) directly at the end of each volume.

-Larousse published in the 1990s the encyclopedia Théma (until the mid-2000s).
-Le Grand Larousse illustré appeared in 2006, whose design is conceived by Philippe Starck (three volumes and one CD-ROM; another version includes an infrared stylus in addition) which has as base Le petit Larousse illustré.
-At the end of 2007 was published Le grand Larousse encyclopédique in two volumes.
+Larousse published the encyclopedia Théma in the 1990s (until the mid-2000s).
+Le Grand Larousse illustré appeared in 2006, whose design is conceived by Philippe Starck (three volumes and one CD-ROM; another version includes an infrared stylus in addition), which has as its base Le petit Larousse illustré.
+At the end of 2007, Le grand Larousse encyclopédique was published in two volumes.

-Also published by Larousse is a mini encyclopedia in one volume called Mémo (1989, 2001, etc.) or Le nouveau Mémo (1999) then renamed subsequently Nomade or Micro encyclopédie (2006 edition) under a slightly more compact format but with identical content (simple reduction of photos, texts slightly updated and diagrams).
+Also published by Larousse is a mini encyclopedia in one volume called Mémo (1989, 2001, etc.) or Le nouveau Mémo (1999), then renamed Nomade or Micro encyclopédie (2006 edition) under a slightly more compact format but with identical content (simple reduction of photos, texts slightly updated, and diagrams).